Chicago White Sox: Minnesota Twins

 The rivalry between the White Sox and Minnesota Twins re-emerged in the 2000s, as the two teams consistently battled for the AL Central Crown.
 The Twins won the division in 2002, 2003, 2004, 2006, and 2009, with the Sox winning in 2000, 2005, and 2008, many of those years their rival was the division runner-up.
 The teams met in the 2008 American League Central tie-breaker game, which was necessitated by the two clubs finishing the season with identical records.
 The White Sox won this game 1–0 on a Jim Thome home run.

 Detroit Tigers

 The series between the White Sox and Detroit Tigers is one of the oldest active rivalries in the league today.
 Both teams joined the American League in 1901 after being charter members of the original Western League.
-Both have actively played one another annually for over 120 seasons.
-As is often the case between professional sports teams located Chicago or Detroit; there usually exists a rivalry as such with the Bulls-Pistons rivalry of the NBA.
-Despite playing one another for over 2,200 games; both teams have yet to meet in the postseason in their 122-year series.
+They have played one another annually for over 120 seasons.
+The rivalry is similar to the one that exists between the Chicago Bulls and Detroit Pistons of the NBA.
+Despite playing one another for over 2,200 games, the White Sox and Tigers have yet to meet in the postseason in their 122-year series.